Road Trip from Houston to San Diego

 As you might expect from its location, Mexican and American cultures come together here.
 From the architecture and local businesses to the people and the legendary cuisine, Hispanic culture dominates El Paso.

-You can learn more about the history and culture of this border region if you visit one of the city's museums, or visit over Labor Day weekend to immerse yourself in the colourful Fiesta de las Flores.
+You can learn more about the history and culture of this border region if you visit one of the city's museums or visit over Labor Day weekend to immerse yourself in the colorful Fiesta de las Flores.

 A perfect way to enjoy your trip here is with a stay at The Plaza Hotel Pioneer Park.
 With its traditional architecture and an on-site restaurant serving the food the city is famed for, this hotel allows you to make your accommodation an extension of the city itself and really live El Paso while you're in town.